 The three phases of skill development

-Brian Grasso explores the art and science of coaching young athletes
+Brian Grasso explores the art and science of coaching young athletes.

 There are several styles of coaching that do not serve to aid in a young athlete developing skill yet are none-the-less common amongst North American coaches and trainers.
 An example of this would be the 'Command Coach'.
 Command coaches presume that the young athlete is a submissive receiver of instruction.
-The instructions are given, and information offered moves in one direction only; from the coach to the athlete.
+The instructions are given, and the information offered moves in one direction only; from the coach to the athlete.
 Coaches who display this habit believe that coaching success is based on how well the athlete can reproduce the skills as taught or demonstrated by the coach.

 Unfortunately, optimal learning does not occur in any of these ways.
 These aforementioned theories fail on several levels:

 Recently, researchers have underscored the significance of both perception and decision-making as it relates to information processing and skill development.
 The focus has been on "how individuals learn to interpret information in the environment and use this to make effective decisions about movement execution".
 There appear to be three chronological phases in performance or execution - (a) Perceiving (b) Deciding (c) Acting.

 During this phase, an athlete is attempting to establish what is happening and distinguish what information is applicable or valid.
 For example, a basketball player just received the ball and must now decipher a series of factors including the position of both teammates and opponents on the court, the player's position as it relates to the rest of the players as well as the basket and the stage of the game and the score.
 Proficient players can sort through the key information quickly and separate it from another stimulus.